-We arrived in Canaan, Haiti with over 50 pounds of donated beads, tools, and materials that we collected from our generous studio mates, who also helped with sorting and packaging to make over 80 bead kits and 10 tool kits.
-Further, we brought the many finished jewelry pieces that were also donated.
+In July, we arrived in Canaan, Haiti with over 50 pounds of donated beads, tools, and materials that we collected from our generous studio mates, who also helped with sorting and packaging to make over 80 bead kits and 10 tool kits.
+Further, we brought many finished jewelry pieces that were also donated.
 Leslie and I taught a class for 4 days, Monday through Thursday, with each class having approximately 20 women and lasting 3-4 hours.
 Even in the heat and humidity of mid-day Haiti, we literally had to ask the women to leave at the end of class as they continued to stay and work on their jewelry.
 At the end of each class, the participants voted on the 5 best jewelry pieces.
 The winners were then allowed to select a prize from the finished jewelry items that we brought with us and asked to return on Thursday for a more advanced jewelry class.

 At the end of the advanced class on Thursday, Leslie and I selected 5 women who seemed to show most passion and capability to start a jewelry business.
 These women were given the leftover tools and beads with which they could pursue their business aspirations.
 We asked the women to meet regularly and work together as a group.
 They agreed to team up, support each other and be accountable to one another.
 The excitement shared by the women was palpable and inspiring.